PostHog/posthog.com/contents/blog/startup-finance-without-finance.md

 - Predicting the future
 - Delaying the inevitable

-> Who to bank with is not covered in this guide, but please pick something startup-appropriate like Brex or Mercury in the US, or Revolut in the UK, and you won't go too far wrong.
+> Who to bank with is not covered in this guide, but please pick something startup-appropriate like Brex or Mercury in the US, or Revolut in Europe.

 ## Keeping score - aka Accounting